We Are The Rock, Alice Cooper’s Solid Rock

 For example, Miriam, Moses’s sister, led the women of Israel in dance before the Lord (Exodus 15:20), and David danced and sang before the Lord on many occasions (Psalm 150:3-5, 1 Chronicles 16:4-7, Samuel 6:1-23).

 Humanity has used the means of art and expression mentioned above for centuries.
 With that in mind, Alice posed another great question, “(without expression) what would we be?
 Dumb animals?”

 The ability to express and create comes from our Creator.
-Our Heavenly Father created us in His likeness and image (Genesis 1:27), and He is the Grand Artist of all things – sculpting and molding us out of miry clay in His own timing (Jeremiah 18:3, Ecclesiastes 3:11).
+Our Heavenly Father created us in His likeness and image (Genesis 1:27), and He is the Grand Artist of all things – sculpting and molding us out of miry clay (Jeremiah 18:3, Ecclesiastes 3:11).